 - evidence to prove that recovery and recycling has been completed; and

-- provision of information to customers about how to recycle the packaging passed on to them [for more info go to CIO (Consumer Information Obligation) link on the left hand banner].
+- provision of information to customers about how to recycle the packaging passed on to them [for more info go to the CIO (Consumer Information Obligation) link on the left hand banner].

 Waste Electrical and Electronic Equipment (WEEE) Directive